jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 #### Colors

 - Choose your color - dark - IMPORTANT
-- Window colors -> Blue (or some other contrast color wrt. the window borders)
+- Window colors -> Red (or some other contrast color wrt. the window borders)
 - Show accent color on the following surfaces -> Title bars and window borders -> CHECK - IMPORTANT

 #### Themes